 - Choose your registered agent

 - Sign and file your Articles of Organization

-You can become overwhelmed quite quickly by all of the red tape, legal terminology, form filing, filing fees and applications involved in the LLC formation process.
-But even if it’s a lot of work, the feeling of self-accomplishment and achievement that comes from forming an LLC on your own without the use of an LLC formation service is definitely worth the trouble.
+You can become overwhelmed quite quickly by all the red tape, legal terminology, form filing, filing fees, and applications involved in the LLC formation process.
+But even if it’s a lot of work, the feeling of accomplishment and achievement that comes from forming an LLC on your own without the use of an LLC formation service is definitely worth the trouble.